any-docs/css/content/guides/flexible_box_layout/aligning_items/index.md

 Instead, the _d_ item can be pushed over using CSS margins.

-In this live example, item 4 is separated from the first three items by setting {{cssxref("margin-left")}} to `auto`, which consumes all the space it can in its axis.
-This is how centering a block with {{cssxref("margin")}} auto left and right works.
+In this live example, item 4 is separated from the first three items by setting `margin-left` to `auto`, which consumes all the space it can in its axis.
+This is how centering a block with `margin` auto left and right works.
 Each side tries to take as much space as it can, and so the block is pushed into the middle.

 In this live example, the flex items are arranged in a row with the basic flex values, and the class `push`, set on the fourth item, applies `margin-left: auto` to that item.
 Try removing the class on the fourth item or adding the class to a different item to see how it works.